jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 ## File Inclusion

-The `#include` directive allows users to include other `.mxsl` or `.mtlx` files in the current compilation, allowing them to use any nodes or nodedefs defined in those files.
-The directive also allows inclusion of directories as well as specific files.
+The `#include` directive allows users to include other `.mxsl` or `.mtlx` files in the current compilation, giving them access to any Nodes or NodeDefs defined in those files.
+The directive also supports inclusion of directories as well as specific files.
 All files with the extension `.mxsl` or `.mtlx` inside the directory will be included.
 The search is not recursive, i.e., it does not include files from subdirectories.
 Files are not included in any particular order; if the order of included files is important, then the user should include each file individually in the necessary order.